COUNT-IT-GmbH-Business-Solutions-ERP/CITALAnalyzer/README.md

 3. In `CITALAnalyzer/DiagnosticDescriptors`, copy a rule block and modify the values (id, title, messageFormat, category, defaultSeverity, isEnabledByDefault, description, helpLinkUri).

 4. In `CITALAnalyzer/Design/`, create a new `.cs` file where the logical part of the rule check will be implemented.

+    - In this new file create a new class that needs to be derived from the DiagnosticAnalyzer Class and name it after the rule you want to implement.
+    - Here you need to make the implementation of the abstract methods *SupportedDiagnostics* and *Initialize*.

+        The Initialize Method sets the context under which the rule should be checked.
+In the Initialize method you need to register an action with your specified action calling the method that does the rule checking and optionally restrict the context you want to look for (like tables, fields, specific Syntax,...).

+        To see the different kinds of register methods check out the AnalysisContext Class.

 ## Can I disable certain rules?